lightningspirit/home/README.md

-# home
+# Personal Home directory bootstrap

-Mount home directory anywhere
+A collection of things.